peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 ## Entity Configuration Metadata

-This section contains the description of the Entity's metadata in its Entity Configuration, enabling the interoperability between the Issuer and the Requestor.
+This section describes the metadata a Requestor and Issuer MUST publish in their respective Entity Configurations.

 ### Issuer Metadata